Toyota Camry Insurance Rates

 Let our thorough guide serve as your main point of reference as you explore Toyota Camry car insurance quotes.
 Once you’re ready, be sure to enter your five-digit ZIP code to start comparing Toyota Camry insurance rates from multiple companies.

-Average auto insurance rates for a Toyota Camry are $1,398 annually for full coverage insurance.
-Comprehensive insurance costs approximately $272, collision costs $552, and liability costs around $416.
-A policy with just liability insurance costs as low as $474 a year, with coverage for high-risk drivers costing $3,046 or more.
-Teenage drivers receive the highest rates at $5,288 a year or more.
+Average insurance rates for a Toyota Camry are $1,398 a year with full coverage.
+Comprehensive costs on average $272, collision insurance costs $552, and liability is estimated at $416.
+Liability-only coverage costs approximately $474 a year, and high-risk coverage costs around $3,046.
+Teens receive the highest rates at up to $5,288 a year.

 Average premium for full coverage: $1,398